 Downstream impacts associated with the development scenarios should be quantified.
-The best tool to quantify impacts on downstream watercourses is the LCM and dissolved oxygen model (Molot et al. 1992) but developing models for Turtle Lake and Lake Talon was not a part of this scope of work
+The best tool to quantify impacts on downstream watercourses is the LCM and dissolved oxygen model (Molot et al. 1992).

 Recommendation #6 - develop a LCM and dissolved oxygen model for each of Turtle Lake and Lake Talon to quantify the impact of increased TP loads associated with the three development scenarios on TP concentrations and MVWHDO concentrations in Turtle Lake and Lake Talon.
 Combine the findings with updated MVWHDO evaluations in Turtle Lake and Lake Talon (Recommendation #4) and other available monitoring data to better determine downstream impacts.